 PROSPECTUS OBLIGATION AND CONTENT

 In Switzerland, companies making a public offer for the acquisition of securities or shares, or seeking admission to trading on the stock exchange, whether initial or additional, must first publish a prospectus.
-This prospectus contains detailed information on the company’s financial situation, assets & liabilities and profit or loss, as well as the type, price and prospects of the security.
+This prospectus contains detailed information on the company’s financial situation, assets & liabilities and profit or loss, as well as the type, price and perspective of the security.

 Review, APPROVAL AND PUBLICATION